kyma-project/kyma/docs/api-gateway-v2/03-04-migration.md

 kubectl get api <NAME> -n <NAMESPACE>
 ```

-2. Create ApiRule resource with a different host
+2. Create APIRule resource with a different host

 Here is the documentation for both custom resources, which may be useful during the migration: